 - Old, Middle, and Late Egyptian language and texts

-- in preparation.
-With Didier Devauchelle, Ghislaine Widmer, Chiara Salvador, and Claude Traunecker.
+in preparation.
+Elizabeth Frood and Chiara Salvador, with contributions by Didier Devauchelle, Ghislaine Widmer, and Claude Traunecker.
 Le temple de Ptah à Karnak 3.
 Les graffitis et inscriptions secondaires.
 Travaux du CFEETK.
 Cairo: IFAO.

 Elizabeth Frood and Angela McDonald (eds.), 2013.
 Decorum and experience: essays on ancient culture for John Baines.
 Oxford: Griffith Institute.

 Elizabeth Frood and Rubina Raja (eds.)
 2014.
 Redefining the sacred: religious architecture and text in the Near East and Egypt 1000 BC – AD 300.
 Contextualising the Sacred 1.
 Turnhout: Brepols.